bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 Well, here's the thing about `Taproot`, though.
 The way that gossip works today, you have signatures that match on-chain outputs, and those on-chain outputs are signed using ECDSA, with `Taproot` channels that wouldn't work because we now have Schnorr signatures, which means that even nodes that don't support `Taproot`, in order to so much as be aware of the fact that there are `Taproot` channels out there available for routing, they will need to understand `Taproot` gossip before they even support actual `Taproot` channels themselves.
 So this is one of the issues that has to be discussed.
-Now, El has a proposal up which says that for captured gossip, you have the possibility of combining and aggregating a signature across both the on-chain Bitcoin keys and the off-chain node public keys into one.
+Now, El has a proposal up which says that for Taproot gossip, you have the possibility of combining and aggregating a signature across both the on-chain Bitcoin keys and the off-chain node public keys into one.
 So you reduce the footprint of the gossip signature by a considerable amount.
 It's just, you have to actually do that aggregation, so it will add a little extra communication that is going to be necessary between nodes just as they are opening the channel.
 And you also need to make sure that nodes understand what this gossip is supposed to look like even before they necessarily support `Taproot`.